Special Education Certificate of Completion

 As children with special needs are identified at earlier ages, the demand for teachers with strong backgrounds in special education is rapidly increasing.
 The more training you have in interventions and accommodations, the more prepared you will be to teach in an inclusive classroom, which is becoming more the norm than the exception.

 You will learn strategies for differentiation, collaboration and accommodations that will help you and your students thrive in today's classroom setting.
 You'll also gain a solid grasp on the laws that govern this area of education, including IDEA, 504 and the ADA.

-The special education certificate of completion is a 13-credit program.
-The curriculum covers the exceptional child, emotional and learning disabilities, and autism and related communication disorders.
+The special education certificate of completion is a 12-credit program.
+The curriculum covers the exceptional child, learning disabilities and/or autism spectrum disorders.
 In addition to these courses, you'll have the opportunity to complete your own independent research project to round out the curriculum.View Curriculum

 Review the details of each program to find the best fit for your educational and career goals.